publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5309.md

         (1)  __Project development phase__  __.—__

-        A federally funded project in a program of interrelated projects shall advance through project development as provided in subsection (d) or (e), as applicable.
+        A federally funded project in a program of interrelated projects shall advance through project development as provided in subsection (d), (e), or (h), as applicable.

         (2)  __Engineering phase__  __.—__

-        A federally funded project in a program of interrelated projects may advance into the engineering phase upon completion of activities required under the National Environmental Policy Act of 1969 ([42 U.S.C.
+        A federally funded new fixed guideway capital project or core capacity improvement project in a program of interrelated projects may advance into the engineering phase upon completion of activities required under the National Environmental Policy Act of 1969 ([42 U.S.C.
 4321][/us/usc/t42/s4321] et seq.), as demonstrated by a record of decision with respect to the project, a finding that the project has no significant impact, or a determination that the project is categorically excluded, only if the Secretary determines that—

             (A) the project is selected as the locally preferred alternative at the completion of the process required under the National Environmental Policy Act of 1969;